Standard Score ranking · Updated 2026-07-29

 Best for: Households with heavy grocery and recurring-bill spend who want the strongest blended cash-back rate available on a Mastercard.

-Skip if: Your spend doesn't clear $12,000/year in groceries — the no-fee CashBack Mastercard captures most of the value for free.
+Skip if: Your grocery spend doesn't get near $500 a month — the 5% stops there, and the no-fee CashBack Mastercard captures most of the value for free.

 One of Canada's best airline keeper cards if (and only if) WestJet is your carrier.
 The companion voucher is the whole business case.